Search This Blog

 481. Mary Mary by the Monkees 1968

 Here's another song Little Murders used to cover back in the day.
-And like Monterey by the Animals it's basically a two chord song.
+And like Monterey by the Animals, it's basically a two-chord song.
 And this basically makes it the third Monkees song we covered.
 A little while ago there was a radio special on the Little Murders and one of the DJs noted that we covered a lot of Monkees songs to which I protested strongly.
-Well I guess I was wrong.
+Well, I guess I was wrong.

 I love the Monkees and never get why they are so underrated.
 And it all goes back to when it was revealed that they didn't play instruments on their records.
 And they were the first manufactured band in that they auditioned for a TV show.
 None of that bothers me.
 Lots of bands used session musicians.